about dan kalb

 Dan with his wife Valarie

 Throughout his distinguished career, Dan has worked as a policy director; environmental, public interest, and social justice advocate; progressive reformer and faithful community service volunteer.
-In his nearly seven years on the Oakland City Council, Dan has earned his reputation as a proactive and effective Councilmember.
+In his nearly ten years on the Oakland City Council, Dan has earned his reputation as a proactive and effective Councilmember.
 For example, Dan:

 Secured millions of dollars in annual funds for affordable housing;